Volume 33 Issue 7 July 1983

 Martin Stanton shows that to take a dip in the sea at Margate is to take part in a long historical process with cultural, sexual, medical, economic and social overtones.

-The defeat of the Ottoman Army outside the gates of Vienna 300 years ago is usually regarded as the beginning of the decline of the Ottoman Empire.
-But Walter Leitsch ask whether it was such a turning point in the history of Europe?
+The defeat of the Ottoman Army outside the gates of Vienna is usually regarded as the beginning of the decline of the Ottoman Empire.
+But Walter Leitsch asks: was it was such a turning point in the history of Europe?